gnieh/fs2-data/site/documentation/csv/generic.md

 It's important to note that by the limitations of the CSV file format, there's no clear notion of when default values would apply. `fs2-data-csv-generic` treats values as missing if there's no column with the expected name or if the value is empty.
 This implies that cells with an empty value won't be parsed of there's a default present, even if the corresponding `CellDecoder` instance could handle empty input, like `CellDecoder[String]`.
 If you need to handle empty inputs explicitly, refrain from defining a (non-empty) default or define the `CsvRowDecoder` instance manually.

+### `StaticHeaders`

+Both automatic and semi-automatic derivation of `CsvRowDecoder` and `CsvRowEncoder` result in instances that also implement the `StaticHeaders` type class.
+This allows to them to be used with CSV pipes that rely on the header information being statically available, like `encodeUsingFirstHeaders` or `encodeUsingHeaders`.
+There's currently no stand-alone derivation of `StaticHeaders` instances.

 [csv-doc]: /documentation/csv/index.md
 [shapeless]: https://github.com/milessabin/shapeless
 [shapeless-3]: https://github.com/typelevel/shapeless-3